What is pericarditis?

 - Recent heart surgery.

-- Certain diseases, such as HIV, lupus, hypothyroidism, kidney disease, or tuberculosis.
+- Certain diseases, such as cancer, lupus, or tuberculosis.

 What are the symptoms?

-Other symptoms may include a mild fever, weakness, feeling very tired, coughing, hiccups, and muscle aches.
+Other symptoms may include a mild fever, weakness, and feeling very tired.

-Pericarditis usually isn't dangerous, but your chest pain could be caused by something more serious, like a heart attack.
-And getting diagnosed and treated early can help keep pericarditis from leading to other problems.
-That’s why you should call a doctor right away if you have any kind of sudden chest pain.
+Pericarditis usually isn't dangerous.
+But your chest pain could be caused by something more serious, like a heart attack.
+Getting diagnosed and treated early can help keep pericarditis from leading to other problems.
+That's why you should call a doctor right away if you have any kind of sudden chest pain.

 - Follow your doctor's advice about what problems to watch for, such as shortness of breath or other signs of complications.